theorist17/theorist17.github.io/_posts/2021-05-22-recurrent-neural-network.md

 ![pos](/assets/2021-05-22-recurrent-neural-network/pos.png)

-# Recurrent Neural Neworks
+# Recurrent Neural Networks

-RNNs use one single module that encode information given a time/position in temporal/sequential data.
+RNNs use one single module that encodes information given a time/position in temporal/sequential data.

-So in each neuraon of RNN, the output of previous time step is fed as input of the next time step.
+So in each neuron of RNN, the output of the previous time step is fed as input of the next time step.

 ![pos](/assets/2021-05-22-recurrent-neural-network/rnn-equation.png)

+The abstract form of RNNs can be written as the above, where sequeces of input is process following the timestep t, and also preserving the old state to accumulate the inter-sample information.

+The recurrence formulara shows processing the input and accumulated information to update newly aggregated information.

 So it is aggregating the hidden state along every timestep following the flow of time (or sequence order).

 Note that we are using the same function & parameters here.